lebrice/slurm_mcp/README.md

 - This can only fetch your own SLURM job information, not of other users.
 - This can't be used to launch jobs.
 It is not a good idea to let an LLM submit compute jobs for you.
-- The GPU utilization metrics are only available for the Mila cluster.
-For other clusters, you will need to provide the prometheus URL to use in order to fetch job compute stats.
+- To get compute metrics, you need to set the `PROMETHEUS_URL_<CLUSTER>` environment variable to the Prometheus URL of your cluster.
+See step 3 below.
-   - Some jobs are missing GPU compute stats because of a bug in the DCGMI / slurm job exporter / nvidia driver / something, that causes the gpu util to be a very very very large number.
+   - On the Mila cluster, some jobs are missing GPU compute stats because of a bug in the DCGMI / slurm job exporter / nvidia driver / something, that causes the gpu util to be a very very very large number.
 This tool filters those and displays them as having no usable compute metrics.